-In view of fully implementing the above guidelines, Sri Lanka Police is encouraged to implement the following recommendations:
+In view of fully implementing the above guidelines, Sri Lanka Police should implement the following recommendations:

-1. Conduct training for all police officers on implementing these guidelines.
-Such training should be conducted in a routine manner with the support of either internal resource persons or external resource persons, and should be integrated into the standard training curriculum of Sri Lanka Police.

-- 2. Provide all police officers with basic knowledge and training on first aid. - 3.
-Equip all police officers with knowledge and skills on the swift removal of ligatures of a person who may attempt to commit suicide. - 4.
-Provide all police officers with adequate psycho-social support, including, where required, counselling to enable them to discharge their duties diligently. - 5.
+- 1. Conduct training for all police officers on implementing these guidelines.
+Such training should be conducted in a routine manner with the support of either internal resource persons or external resource persons and should be integrated into the standard training curriculum of Sri Lanka Police. - 2.
+Provide mandatory and routine weapon handling training for all police officers.
+Their skills in weapon handling should be assessed prior to providing them with such weapons for use in police operations. - 3.
+Provide all police officers with basic knowledge and training on first aid. - 4.
+Equip all police officers with knowledge and skills on the swift removal of ligatures of a person who may attempt to commit suicide. - 5.
+Provide all police officers with necessary guidance and psycho-social support to enable them to discharge their duties diligently. - 6.
 Take measures to install CCTV surveillance systems to record everything that takes place in the reception area, cells, corridors and other locations of police stations and other authorised places of detention.
 When installing such CCTV cameras, an arrested person's or detainee's rights to privacy and dignity, and confidential communication with their attorney-at-law or medical professional should be respected.